Jeung San Do Sangsaeng Research Institute

 By properly reexamining the distorted history of East Asia and extensively drawing from the vast historical materials related to ancient Korean history, the Research Institute will continue to pursue research on the fundamental backbone of human coexistence and delve deeper into the cultural legacy of our history from its roots to the modern era, while establishing links to the core precepts of Jeung San Do.
 These results shall be translated into various languages and shared with the world's people.
 Based on this we will pursue cooperative research with scholars from around the world.

-3. Recruitment of Translators
+3. Recruitment of Translators and Editors

 4. Contact Information